Carlo-Codes/03_Feeds-Speed/README.md

     * Letsencrypt - after realising it was a domain validation issue, I tried creating my own key, which let users know that the site was unsafe.
 Looking back it was a silly idea.
 It's then I started to research letsencrypt.

 * **Trying to Make My Server Without Express** - Originally, in the spirit of learning from the ground up, I tried to make my node server without express and just use the http module.
 As this was very early on in the project and my learning, it felt hard to continue my learning as it felt like hitting a dead end.
 I conceded and used express, it taught me that:
-    * Having fun and feeling productive and perseverance are all important to my learning.
+    * Having fun, feeling productive and perseverance are all important to my learning.

 **<span style="text-decoration:underline;">What I Would Have Done Differently</span>**
 ---